Ali Kuli Khan Khattak

 Prior to this field assignment, he was the chief of general staff and also directed the directorate-general of the Military Intelligence (DGMI) during his career.
 Khattak was also an instructor in the National Defence University before being elevated to the senior staff appointments.
-He has been credited for foresight in predicting the dangers of terrorism and the public appraised reputation when thwarting the conspiracy hatched by infiltrated rogue officers against the government of Prime minister Benazir Bhutto.
+He has been credited for foresight in predicting the dangers of terrorism and the public appraised reputation when thwarting the conspiracy hatched by infiltrated rogue officers against the Government of Prime minister Benazir Bhutto.

-He was superseded by the former Prime minister Nawaz Sharif after approving the appointment of Khattak's course-mate, General Pervez Musharraf to four-star rank and chief of army staff.
+He was superseded by former Prime Minister Nawaz Sharif when the latter approved the appointment of Khattak's course-mate, General Pervez Musharraf to four-star rank and chief of army staff.

 Personal life

-Ali Kuli Khan Khattak comes from a military family; his father, Habibullah Khan Khattak, was a senior general officer in the Pakistan Army as well as World war hero.
-He is brother in law of Gauher Ayub who Pakistani politician and son of General Ayub Khan.
+Ali Kuli Khan Khattak comes from a military family; his father, Habibullah Khan Khattak, was a senior general officer in the Pakistan Army as well as World War II hero.
+He is brother in law of Gauher Ayub who is a Pakistani politician and son of General Ayub Khan.
 After passing the entrance exam with high records, Khattak applied in the ministry of defence for the armed forces.
 After passing the physical, educational qualifications and social psychological analysis tests, Khattak was asked to report to Pakistan Military Academy (PMA).
 In 1961, he joined the Pakistan Military Academy (PMA) and graduated with a Bachelor's degree from the class of 29th PMA Long Course together with Pervez Musharraf and Abdul Aziz Mirza (later four-star admiral) of Navy.
 Khattak stood first in his course and high academic marks in his educational courses comparing to other officers of joint forces.
 Khattak was commissioned in the 12th Battalion of the Baloch Regiment, the same regiment his father had earlier served.

 He participated well in the 1965 war with India and commanded a small infantry platoon during the conflict.